 ✔ When to use NewSmile:

 If “affordable” is one of your priorities when choosing a clear aligner, then you’d probably choose between NewSmile and AlignerCo.
 AlignerCo is cheaper, but their kit doesn’t include any extras.
-So if you’d like perks like whitening and free retainers, you might want to go with NewSmile.
+So if you’d like perks like whitening, you might want to go with NewSmile.

 ✖ When NOT to use NewSmile: